 Address: 43 Rue de Seine, 75006 Paris

 PLACE FURSTENBERG -Paris hidden romantic location

 ABBAYE DE SAINT-GERMAIN-DES-PR

-The Benedictine Abbey of Saint-Germain-des-Prés (French pronunciation: [sɛ̃ ʒɛʁmɛ̃ de pʁe]), just beyond the outskirts of early medieval Paris, was the burial place of Merovingian kings of Neustria.
-At that time, the Left Bank of Paris was prone to flooding from the Seine, so much of the land could not be built upon and the Abbey stood in the middle of meadows, or prés in French, thereby explaining its appellation.
+The Benedictine Abbey of Saint-Germain-des-Prés (French pronunciation: [sɛ̃ ʒɛʁmɛ̃ de pʁe]) is just beyond the outskirts of early medieval Paris.
+It was the burial place of Merovingian kings of Neustria.
+At that time, the Left Bank of Paris was prone to flooding from the Seine so much of the land could not be built upon and the Abbey stood in the middle of meadows, or prés in French, thereby explaining its location.

 Louis Vuitton store

 If you are looking for French cut suit pants, then this is the place to be.

 Transportation: Metro Line 12 Rue du bac

 CAFÉ DE FLORE

 Transportation: Metro Line 4 Saint-Germain-des-prés